 Growing up in Canada, the Queen's portrait was centered above the blackboard in my elementary school classrooms.
-I went to Princess Elizabeth Middle School in Niagara Falls, built in 1953 pre-Coronation day: it’s where I went through puberty, where I went to my first school dances.
+I went to Princess Elizabeth Secondary School in Niagara Falls, built in pre-Coronation day: it’s where I went through puberty, where I went to my first school dances.

 It was 1968, when we moved away, leaving Canada behind for the good ‘ol US of A. Thousands of young American men were coming to Canada and here we were going away.
 We left the Queen behind too, her royal portrait with its regal looking gown and crown replaced by the picture of LBJ, droopy jowls and all.